WordPress/gutenberg/docs/contributors/getting-started.md

 The WordPress installation should now be available at `http://localhost:8888` (**Username**: `admin`, **Password**: `password`).
 If this port is in use, you can override it using the `WP_ENV_PORT` environment variable.
 For more information, consult the `wp-env` [README](https://github.com/WordPress/gutenberg/blob/master/packages/env/README.md).

-To shut down this local WordPress instance run `npx wp-env stop`.
-To start it back up again, run `npx wp-env start` again.
+To shut down this local WordPress instance run `npm run wp-env stop`.
+To start it back up again, run `npm run wp-env start` again.

 #### Toggling Debug Systems